-Donal’s early research led to his co-invention of conjugated polymer electroluminescence, a discovery that made these low-temperature-processed, large-area-compatible materials ideal candidates for use in high-quality displays and lighting.
-Subsequent activity has supported their extension into solar energy, electronics, imaging and sensing, and photonics.
+Donal’s early research led to his co-invention of conjugated polymer light emitting diodes, a discovery that first highlighted the opportunity in high-quality displays and lighting for low-temperature-processed, large-area-compatible, soluble-semiconductors.
+Subsequent activity with these and related materials has supported their extension into solar energy generation, electronics, imaging and sensing, and photonics.

-A co-founder of Cambridge Display Technology and Molecular Vision, Donal’s work has been recognised by numerous awards including the EU Descartes Prize, the Royal Society Bakerian Lecture and the IET Faraday Medal.
-It has also made him one of the most highly cited researchers in materials physics, and the inventor of some twenty-five patent families.
-Awarded a CBE in the 2010 New Year’s Honours for services to science, he is now Lee-Lucas Professor of Experimental Physics and Vice-Provost (Research) at Imperial College London.
+A co-founder of Cambridge Display Technology and Molecular Vision, Donal’s work has been recognised by awards including the EU Descartes Prize, the Royal Society Bakerian Lecture and the IOP and IET Faraday Medals.
+He was awarded a CBE in the 2010 New Year’s Honours for services to science.

 Head, Mathematical, Physical and Life Sciences Division, University of Oxford